near/nearcore/README.md

 ## Running TestNet locally

 Navigate to the root of the project.
-Make sure we are not re-using existing storage:
+To start the network from a new state remove the storage:

     rm -rf test1 test2